 Based on the merchant level you fall into, your level of security is determined.
 As the merchant levels increase, your security requirements decrease.
-Therefore, being a level 1 merchant requires more security requirements, whereas a level 4 merchant requires less security requirements.
+Therefore, being a level 1 merchant requires more security requirements, whereas a level 4 merchant requires less PCI compliance requirements.

 PCI certification allows businesses to reduce the risk of data breaches and potentially losing all their customer’s sensitive information.
 It is important for schools to gain and hold onto parents’ trust, and by having PCI certification, you can give parents peace of mind knowing that their sensitive information remains private and secure.

-To be using a payment processing system such as RevTrak®, a level 1 PCI processor, means you are using a system maintained by robust and thorough security measures.
+To be using a payment processing system such as RevTrak®, a level 1 PCI processor, means you are using a system maintained by robust and thorough security and compliance measures.
+We take PCI compliance seriously.
 It is our mission to see that your sensitive information is kept safe and sound.
 You can rest assured knowing your sensitive information is maintained in a secure location.

 If you are interested in learning more about PCI DSS, please look at the PCI Compliance Guide.